 Macedonian cuisine combines simple, healthy, Mediterranean cooking with centuries of spicy Ottoman influence.
 It is a celebration of fresh, organic, small-scale produce, and its wine is traditionally made with no sulphites.
-Summer markets teem with good local fruit and vegetables, whilst the winter holds crisp pickles (turšija) and jars of tasty red pepper spreads.
+Summer markets teem with good local fruit and vegetables, while the winter holds crisp pickles (turšija) and jars of tasty red pepper spreads.
 Restaurants are getting better at offering some of the delicious domašni (home-style) dishes, but outside the main towns simple restaurants might only serve grilled chicken breast or pork chops and a few basic side dishes.
 Like most of continental Europe, Macedonians have a tradition of going out to eat, and with their children.
 So you’ll find many places (fewer in Skopje) are very child friendly.

 Macedonian meze (from the Turkish, and ultimately Persian maze; also known as ordever, literally ‘hors d’oeuvre’) is the best-kept secret of Macedonian cuisine.
 Usually served at the start of a banquet, meze is so tasty and varied that it can make a whole meal on its own.
 The Macedonian meze are a variety of cold ‘creamed’ vegetable spreads, initially cooked till soft and then hand blended with herbs and spices, onions and garlic, and doused with not too much oil.
-The most common are ajvar (see below), pindžur (roasted aubergine and peppers), tarator (yoghurt, cucumber, walnuts and garlic), kajmak (a type of clotted cream, often mixed with hot chillis and potatoes), egg and mushroom, and sweet grilled red peppers doused in garlic and oil (the latter usually only available in late summer).
+The most common are ajvar, pindžur (roasted aubergine and peppers), tarator (yoghurt, cucumber, walnuts and garlic), kajmak (a type of clotted cream, often mixed with hot chillis and potatoes), egg and mushroom, and sweet grilled red peppers doused in garlic and oil (the latter usually only available in late summer).
 Eaten with pitta bread, sarma (stuffed vine leaves), local cured ham, Parmesan and a strong local drink like mastika or rakija, it is a real treat.

-The most famous of these meze is ajvar.
-This is made every autumn when red peppers are at their most abundant.
+The most famous of these meze is ajvar, made every autumn when red peppers are at their most abundant.
 The best, of course, is homemade (domašni).
-To be invited into a Macedonian home to make ajvar is quite a privilege, and will give you an idea of the meticulous preparation that must go into preparing this Macedonian speciality.
-Some say that to be invited to make ajvar is like being offered the possibility of citizenship.
+To be invited into a Macedonian home to make ajvar is quite a privilege (some say it is like being offered the possibility of citizenship), and will give you an idea of the meticulous preparation that must go into preparing this Macedonian speciality.

 The main fare of any Macedonian meal is either meat or freshwater fish.
 Lamb is the most expensive and therefore not often served in cheaper restaurants.
 It comes roasted either in the oven or on a spit, and served in a big chunk on your plate, usually without rosemary, never mind mint.
-Otherwise the staple meat dish for most Macedonians is skara.
-This is plain grilled pork or chicken, usually salted and basted.
+Otherwise the staple meat dish for most Macedonians is skara: plain grilled pork or chicken, usually salted and basted.
 Skara is so popular that you can buy it from street stalls by the kilo!
 Veal (teleško meso), beef, eel (jagula), stroganoff, thinly sliced garlic liver (džigr), schnitzel, fresh pork ribs (svježe rebra), pork chops (kremenadle) and skewered kebabs (ražnič) are also prolific.
-Kebapči are an extremely popular form of skara.
-They are a Balkan speciality of small sausage-shaped burger meat, well seasoned and very tasty with a beer and some good bread.
+Kebapči are an extremely popular form of skara, a Balkan speciality of small sausage-shaped burger meat, well seasoned and very tasty with a beer and some good bread.
 Other popular traditional meat dishes are stuffed peppers, pork knee joint and selsko meso (village meat), which is a stew of different meats and sausages in an earthenware pot.
-Makedonsko meso is a variation of this with Macedonia’s famous capsicum peppers.
+Makedonsko meso is a variation of this with North Macedonia’s famous capsicum peppers.

-Freshwater fish, either trout or carp (krap in Macedonian), is abundant in Macedonia.
+Freshwater fish, either trout or carp (krap in Macedonian), is abundant in North Macedonia.
 Ohrid is most famous for its letnica and belvica trout, and Dojran for its native carp.
-These particular fish varieties are peculiar to the lakes and cannot be found outside Macedonia, and for this reason (among others) Ohrid is protected under UNESCO.
-Ohrid trout, which has been caught in the past at over 20kg in weight, has been over-fished and this is not helped on the Albanian side of the border by lakeside boys selling trout by the bucketful.
+These particular fish varieties are peculiar to the lakes and cannot be found outside North Macedonia, and for this reason (among others) Ohrid is protected under UNESCO.
+Sadly, Ohrid trout, which has been caught in the past at over 20kg in weight, has been over-fished and this is not helped on the Albanian side of the border by lakeside boys selling trout by the bucketful.
 You may, therefore, want to think twice before partaking too often of this famous and increasingly rare Ohrid dish.
 It is now illegal to fish for Ohrid trout.

-Fresh salads in Macedonia, especially outside Skopje, are not very inventive.
+Fresh salads in North Macedonia, especially outside Skopje, are not very inventive.
 Your four main choices are a green salad (lettuce); a mixed salad (cucumber, tomato, grated cabbage and carrot); a Šopska salad (cucumber, tomato and grated white goat’s cheese); and Greek salad (cucumber, tomato, cubes of feta cheese and maybe some olives).
 Vinaigrettes and salad dressings are almost unheard of, so don’t expect a choice of thousand island dressing, blue cheese or ranch, or even salad cream.
 There is usually olive oil and vinegar served alongside and balsamic vinegar available in Skopje.

 The art of breakfast is slowly coming to North Macedonia and traditionally consists of a strong coffee before work possibly with bread and cheese or jam, and at the weekends juvki or tarama (a cereal-based baked dish), then a break at around ten for a gevrek or kifla (sesame bread ring) and plain drinking yoghurt or ajran before settling down for a long lunch around 14.00.
-In Skopje, bakeries serving delicious pastries are becoming common, but outside Skopje it is wise to make sure you have breakfast included in your hotel bill, or buy something in, as you’ll find few places on the streets that will serve you anything to eat.
+In Skopje, bakeries serving delicious pastries are becoming common, but outside the capital it is wise to make sure you have breakfast included in your hotel bill, or buy something in, as you’ll find few places on the streets that will serve you anything to eat.
 In Ohrid you can get sweet and savoury muffins, including proja (corn muffin with spinach) at Dva Biseri café from 08.00 in the morning.
-And beware the hot chocolate – it is often a filling warm chocolate mousse served in a cup!

-Otherwise the preferred drink in Macedonia is coffee, either the strong Turkish variety which is a challenge to drink without sugar, served in espresso-size cups, or the usual cappucinos, machiattos and espressos.
+The preferred drink in North Macedonia is coffee, either the strong Turkish variety which is a challenge to drink without sugar, served in espresso-size cups, or the usual cappucinos, machiattos and espressos.
 Turkish tea, served in small glasses, is popular in Albanian areas, and you’ll sometimes see servers on bicycles or rollerblades carrying trays of them through the streets to customers.
 Fruit tea is usually considered a drink for the sick, but don’t be deterred!
-Macedonia has lots of fruit teas (ovošen čaj) and mint tea (čaj od nane), and their mountain tea (planinski čaj) is a refreshing drink served in all the mountain huts and many restaurants.
+North Macedonia has lots of fruit teas (ovošen čaj) and mint tea (čaj od nane), and their mountain tea (planinski čaj) is a refreshing drink served in all the mountain huts and many restaurants.
 Majčina dušica (mother’s little soul) tea is also a very popular tea of wild thyme.
-Salep, a drink made of ground wild orchid root and hot milk, is of Turkish origin and usually served with a sprinkling of ground cinnamon.
-You won’t find it everywhere, but it’s very tasty and warming on a cold winter’s day.
-Another Turkish drink plentiful in B vitamins and carbohydrates is boza, a thick tart drink made from slightly fermented wheat (4% alcohol content).
-Its origins go back to Mesopotamia and it came to Macedonia with the Ottoman Empire.
-Available in ice-cream parlours and sweet shops, it is also good mixed with blueberry juice (borovnica).
+And beware the hot chocolate – it is often a filling warm chocolate mousse served in a cup!

-Accommodation in Macedonia is generally inexpensive, but the standard you receive for the price you pay is a bit of a lottery.
+Accommodation in North Macedonia is generally inexpensive, but the standard you receive for the price you pay is a bit of a lottery.